 Developers decide how many tasks they will perform in a given Sprint.
 The more experienced the Team is, the more accurately they should predict their actions.
 And the bur-down chart reflects the real progress of the Sprint.

-Thus, the advantage of the burn chart is not so much to measure the objective amount of work done, but the ratio of planned-to-completed tasks.
+Thus, the advantage of the Burndown Chart is not so much to measure the objective amount of work done, but the ratio of planned-to-completed tasks.
 Thus, Developers gradually learn how to plan them and can estimate their capabilities more and more accurately and eliminate repetitive errors.

 It couples with other tools